medic/cht-core/.github/ISSUE_TEMPLATE/z_release_major.md

 # Communicating - Product Manager

-- [ ] Create a Google Doc in the [blog posts folder](https://drive.google.com/drive/u/0/folders/0B2PTUNZFwxEvMHRWNTBjY2ZHNHc) with the draft of a blog post promoting the release based on the release notes above.
-Once it's ready ask Kelly to review it.
+- [ ] Ask the Product Designer to create release artwork
-- [ ] Ask Nicole to create release artwork
+- [ ] Create a DRAFT blog post on medic.org Wordpress site promoting the release using on the release notes and artwork above.
+Once it's ready ask the Comms Officer to review and publish it.
 - [ ] Announce the release in #products using this template:
 ```
 @channel *We're excited to announce the release of {{version}}*